BA/BSW, MSW, AMHSW

 Rebecca is passionate about teaching, clinical supervision and supporting students and embraces any opportunity to work with students to support their development.
 In her role as the Clinical Lead at Headspace in Griffith, Rebecca has provided clinical supervision to staff and students on placement and regularly facilitates training for staff.

 Rebecca has been involved in several different projects, which have all been carried out in rural areas.

-In 2003, whilst working at Centrelink in Armidale, NSW, Rebecca was involved in project work exploring services available to families affected by drought in the New England area.
+In 2003, while working at Centrelink in Armidale, NSW, Rebecca was involved in project work exploring services available to families affected by drought in the New England area.
 This required Rebecca to travel around the area meeting with stakeholders to identify gaps in services, particularly in regards to psychological support.

 From 2007 to 2009, Rebecca was involved in a project to implement a Dialectical Behavioural Therapy (DBT) group in Community Mental Health.
 In 2009, this initiative received the Quality Activity Award at Mildura Base Hospital.

 In 2012, during her time in Community Mental Health in Mildura, Rebecca was involved in project work to increase the safety of women in the psychiatric inpatient unit.
-Rebecca completed a successful submission to apply for funding to implement swipe card access to increase security for women in hospital.
+Rebecca completed a successful submission to apply for funding to implement swipe card access to increase security for women in the hospital.